Pricing Models For Services: Best Guide to Equipment as a Service Model

 - The ability to concur with buyers on the value created and the knowledge to share risk

-- the transition period wherein planning for series of disruption of increasing costs and decreasing profits, before the financials find their new trajectory (also known as “swallowing the fish”)
+- The transition period where planning for a series of disruptions in increasing costs and decreasing profits, before the financials find their new trajectory (also known as “swallowing the fish.”)

 When managerial teams know the strengths and weaknesses of the equipment as a service (EaaS) pricing model, they can create offers that work both for buyers and sellers that will restrict exposure and maximise the benefits for both parties.